 How to make Pita Bread:

-Make Dough: Mix water, yeast, sugar, salt, olive oil and 1 cup of flour together.
-Add more flour, a little at a time, until the dough comes together but is still a little sticky.
-Flour your hands and knead it in the bowl for a minute or so until it’s smooth.
-The dough should be very soft and not overly sticky.
+Prepare Dough: Combine water, yeast, sugar, salt, olive oil, and 1 cup flour.
+Gradually add more flour, a little at a time, until the dough comes together but is a little sticky.
+Rub some flour on your hands then knead the dough in the bowl for a minute or so, until smooth.
+The pita dough should be very soft and not too sticky.
+Place in a well-greased bowl, cover, and allow it to rest for 40 minutes (or refrigerate until ready to cook).
+Divide into 8 equal pieces.

 Make Ahead and Freezing Instructions:

-- Gyros: Lamb, Beef or Chicken Gyros
+- Gyros: Lamb, Chicken, or Beef Gyros

 - Hummus